My first matcha was horrible.

 How many cups per day?

-2 solid cups of quality matcha get you to roughly 260–280mg EGCG.
+2 solid cups of quality matcha give you roughly 260–280mg of EGCG.
 Close enough to studied levels to be meaningful.

 When is the best time?